thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 14 August 2022
+### Daily Rundown on Monday, 15 August 2022

-- The average temperature today is 31.69˚C;
+- The average temperature today is 23.79˚C;
-- With highs of 32.75˚C and lows of 18.51˚C.
+- With highs of 26.52˚C and lows of 18.32˚C.
-- You can expect broken clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->